drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </figure>

 ##### Factors effecting precision
-For n bits of precision and full scale range Vfs, the voltage on C1 at the end of the sampling window, has to be within 1 part in 2<sup>n</sup> of Vfs.
+For n bits of precision and full scale range Vfs, the voltage on C1 at the end of the sampling window has to be within 1 part in 2<sup>n</sup> of Vfs.
 The input always has some series resistance, in this case Ron.
-Therefore the sampling window has to be at least as long as n x ln(2) x Ron C1.
+Therefore the sampling window has to be at least as long as n x ln(2) x Ron x C1.

 Voltage noise of a capacitor is <i>v<sub>c</sub></i> = √(kT/C).
 For n bits of precision, we need <i>v<sub>c</sub></i> < Vfs/2<sup>n</sup>.
 The 30 pF sampling cap shown in the model produces about 11μV of noise and 1/2<sup>16</sup> = 15μV/

+When you select an ADC, make sure to look for these parameters in the table of electrical characteristics or the equivalent circuit for the input in the datasheet.
+Also don't forget to look at the graphs for SNR.
+Often the SNR quoted in the beginning of the datasheet is less than the whole story.
+And don't forget to look at PSRR.
+And do follow the guidelines for selecting the voltage reference and for layout.

 #### ADC kickback
 In the following we drive the S-H from a voltage follower. instead of the ideal voltage source.
 Now when S1 opens or closes we see spikes (circled) on both voltages and in the current through R1.
 This is called  ***"<u>ADC kickback</u>"*** and it arises in the current needed by C1.